 According to the State of Food and Nutrition in the World 2022 (SOFI) report, as many as 828 million people went hungry in 2021.
 The study paints a bleak picture of global food security.
 Conflict, climate extremes, economic shocks and rising inequalities have led to unprecedented numbers of families being driven into hunger.

 Who is the world's largest humanitarian donor?
 From year to year, the numbers vary on how much money governments and supranational organizations contribute to global humanitarian emergencies.
-Some countries give much more than others, while other governments keep a low profile.
+Some countries give much more than others, while many governments keep a low profile.
 But there were also some stable trends over several years up to 2025.
 Different calculations lead to slightly diverging results.
 DONARE's rankings are based on financial data provided by the United Nations.